 Cameron launched Weiss Watch Company with ten Standard Issue Field Watches in Black at a market in San Francisco in June 2013 with his soon-to-be-wife Whitney after ten years of chasing his dream.
 Each milestone of development - from the case construction and finishing to adding the hands to the timepiece - felt like a huge accomplishment.
 In the US, there are no off the shelf parts to compose a timepiece, so each step was a full engineering bottom to top process.
 The first ten pieces took 300 hours to hand-finish and assemble in his dining room workshop while Jules, his Labrador, napped by his side.

 Cameron and Whitney celebrated their first watch sale by eloping in Temescal Canyon with their dog Jules and two close friends.
-After making the cover of the LA Times, the still family-owned company has grown, and the Weisses have moved two more times and now are located in a state-of-the-art studio in Torrance, California.
-The new Weiss studio has room for employees and machining equipment where Cameron can manufacture the timepieces he dreamed about all the way back in 2003.
+After making the cover of the LA Times, the still family-owned company has grown, and the Weisses have moved two more times and now are located in a state-of-the-art workshop in Torrance, California.
+The new Weiss workshop has room for employees and machining equipment where Cameron can manufacture the timepieces he dreamed about all the way back in 2003.

 After four years of design and development, CAL 1003 launched.
 Our first 50 pieces of CAL 1003 featured gold plating and sold out quickly with the help of praise from the LA Times and GQ.
 We also introduced our second model, the 38mm Automatic Issue Field Watch, which comes in at the perfect size according to many clients.
 The first people to order also received a hand drawing to frame along with their purchase.

 Cameron and Whitney Weiss introduced the new Weiss Rover to fans and added a new family member, Bennet.
 The Weiss Rover embarked on a Southern Whiskey + Watches Tour.
 Be sure to look for it on the road!